bscotch/codebuild-website-render/README.md

 + `INLINE_CSS`
   If `true`, a CSS inliner will be run on the final HTML prior to writing to file.
 Style tags will be removed, but link tags pointing to stylesheets will be kept.
+External CSS will not be inlined.
 + `COMPUTE_SCRIPT_HASHES`
   If "true", compute SHA hashes for each script in each HTML file, saving to a .json file (contents: `{scriptHashes:[]}`) with the same